jakubk3697/nextjs_playground/README.md

-### This is the repository containing working drafts and exercises for future projects.
+### This is a repository containing working projects and other programming exercises